 Our internet law attorneys specialize in online copyright infringement and Digital Millennium Copyright Act (DMCA) takedown notices.
 If you have question about a DMCA takedown notice as a website host, website publisher, copyright owner or person who has published an article, photo, video or recording which is alleged to be copyright infringement, feel free to contact one of our DMCA attorneys for more information.
+(Scroll down to see a free video on DMCA take down notice video).

 Welcome to Copyright Law Radio.
 We bring you the best in copyright news, legal advice and information.
 From copyright infringement claims and defenses to threat letter issues, DMCA takedown notice letters, copyright licensing, and legal analysis of the latest copyright law cases, we have a copyright attorney who can answer your copyright questions.

 Welcome to Copyright Law Radio.
 My name is Attorney Enrico Schaefer.
 I specialize in copyright actions, copyright litigation and internet law.
 A big thing going on in the Internet Space right now, of course, is the Digital Millennium Copyright Act.
-We receive a lot of emails and contacts from prospective clients about their receipt of a “notice of action under the Digital Millennium Copyright Act.”
+We receive a lot of emails and contacts from prospective clients about their receipt of a “notice of action under the Digital Millennium Copyright Act.

 How does this work under the DMCA?
 What happens is that a copyright owner or their attorney representing the copyright owner or an authorized representative of the copyright owner, will send a Digital Millennium Copyright Act takedown notice to a web host or ISP indicating that they believe that their copyright is being infringed on the Internet.
 When that happens, the ISP or web host will provide notice, if they can, to the person who posted or downloaded illegal content, content that someone has affirmed violates their copyright rights.
 So, when you receive a notice of action under the Digital Millennium Copyright Act, what you are receiving is the notice from the ISP or the web host that a third party copyright owner is complaining about something that you downloaded; something that you are making available on a peer-to-peer network through their server, or some song, photo, graphic or image that has been posted by you on their web site or in their web service.